btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 ## Do I have to use BTCPay Server wallet?

 By default BTCPay Server only requires an extended public key.
-To receive payments to your BTCPay store, you need to provide an extended public key (xpub) which you can generate in an external wallet.
+To receive payments to your BTCPay store, you need to provide an extended public key (xpub) which you can generate in an external (existing) wallet.
 You do not have to use a built in wallet at all, you can manage funds in your [existing wallet](/WalletSetup/#use-an-existing-wallet).

 However, it's recommended to use a built in wallet for funds management.
 The built in wallet improves your privacy by default, but also solves user-experience issues like [gap-limit](#missing-payments-in-my-software-or-hardware-wallet).